 Type 1 diabetes

-Although diabetes 1 frequently occurs in childhood, the disease can also develop in adults. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4138592/
+Although type 1 diabetes frequently occurs in childhood, the disease can also develop in adults. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4138592/

 Other common symptoms are weakness, fatigue, confusion, nausea and vomiting.
-These symptoms can be caused both by dehydration and by a condition called ketoacidosis. https://en.wikipedia.org/wiki/Ketoacidosis
+These symptoms can be caused by dehydration and a condition called ketoacidosis. https://en.wikipedia.org/wiki/Ketoacidosis

 Type 2 diabetes